Memory-aware curriculum federated learning for breast cancer classification: Introduction

 The first challenge concerns system and data heterogeneity.
 For the same imaging modality, different system vendors produce images following significantly different intensity profiles.
-To cope with such diversity, recent works \cite{Peng2019FedDA,Li2021FedBN} have proposed to integrate Unsupervised Domain Adaptation (UDA) into the FL framework.
+To cope with such diversity, Zhao~\etal~\cite{Zhao2018FedNonIID} have proposed to create a small subset of data that is globally shared between all sites for image classification and speech recognition, and recent works \cite{Peng2019FedDA,Li2021FedBN} have integrated Unsupervised Domain Adaptation (UDA) into the FL framework.
 UDA methods force the model to learn domain-agnostic features through adversarial learning \cite{Peng2019FedDA} or a specific type of batch normalization \cite{Li2021FedBN}.
-In this work, we follow an UDA adversarial approach to handle non-IID data.
+In this work, we do not share image data between the sites and follow an UDA adversarial approach to handle domain shift.

 To address the second challenge, data protection, cryptographic techniques \cite{Bonawitz2017Encrypt} or differential privacy \cite{Dwork2006DP,Dwork2014DP} are employed.
-Differential privacy perturbs each local model parameters by purposely adding noise before uploading them to the server for aggregation.
+Differential privacy perturbs the parameters of each local model by purposely adding noise before uploading them to the server for aggregation.
 We leverage differential privacy for data protection in our method.

 The third challenge concerns the distributed optimization in the FL setting.
 Individual models are trained locally on private data and the central server is responsible for the global aggregation of the local updates.
 Usually, the communication of the local models to the server occurs a certain number of times every epoch.
 Therefore, we propose a novel curriculum learning approach that provides a meaningful order to the samples.